DavidFreire-FEUP/cml/README.md

-# Machine learning with evolutionary swarm algorithms in pure C
+# Machine learning with evolutionary swarm algorithms in Rust